Stars Over Yellowstone

 - Star-party directly following speaker.

 Stars Over Yellowstone – July 2011

 Even when it clouds over we still do solar outreach education at Old Faithful.
-See us in the bottom left side.
+See us in the bottom left side under the tree.